ehoang0106/blog/source/_posts/terraform-github-action-for-valheim.md

 There’s no perfect—just ask my burnt cookies!
 Here’s what I’ll improve next time:

 - Utilize `Ansible` to automate the deployment of a Docker image instead of manually accessing the server to install it.
-- In the previous post, I promised to set up OIDC for the GitHub Action and AWS, I will cover this in the next post.
+- In the previous post, I promised to set up OIDC for the GitHub Action and AWS but I did not complete it.
+I will cover this in the next post.